Article

 Traditional approach: Write 20 articles about a distinct service, link them to a pillar page, optimise for “ABC consultant” keywords.

 Graph approach: Establish your Organisation entity as a validated Qlik Elite Partner, connect Person entities with Luminary credentials, define Service entities with clear expertise relationships, ensure external validation across partner directories and industry sources.
+Validate that every about has a reciprocal subjectOf, every asset declares its full topic coverage, and every product has a complete path from concept to purchase.

 The first gives you site-level topical authority.